MindscapeHQ/raygun4net/README.md

 The HTTP module is only required if you are using MVC or regular ASP.NET - all WebApi errors are caught using `RaygunWebApiClient.Attach`.

-To include the HTTP request details, pass in the current request message to the client SetCurrentHTTPRequest when manually sending exceptions.
+To include the HTTP request details, pass in the current request message to the client's SetCurrentHTTPRequest method when manually sending exceptions.

 ```csharp
 try